 Introduction

-The Cybersecurity Workforce Data Initiative (CWDI) exists to assess the feasibility of producing national estimates and statistical information on the cybersecurity workforce as mandated by the CHIPS and Science Act of 2022 (Section 10317).
-The National Center for Science and Engineering Statistics (NCSES), the federal statistical agency within the National Science Foundation (NSF), is leading the work in collaboration with their contractor, RTI International, to describe the cybersecurity workforce, which includes individuals trained and educated in cybersecurity and working in the cybersecurity field in the United States.
+The Cybersecurity Workforce Data Initiative (CWDI) exists to assess the feasibility of producing national estimates and statistical information on the cybersecurity workforce as mandated by Public Law (P.L.)
+117-167.
+The National Center for Science and Engineering Statistics, the federal statistical agency within the U.S. National Science Foundation (NSF), is leading the work in collaboration with their contractor RTI International to describe the cybersecurity workforce, which includes individuals trained and educated in cybersecurity and working in the cybersecurity field in the United States.

 Cybersecurity is considered a critical part of national security and the larger national workforce.
-In addition to NSF, the Department of Defense, the White House, the Office of Management and Budget, and the National Institute of Standards and Technology (NIST) all have initiatives related to the importance of cybersecurity and developing the cybersecurity workforce.
+In addition to NSF, the Department of Defense, the White House, the Office of Management and Budget (OMB), and the National Institute of Standards and Technology (NIST) all have initiatives related to the importance of cybersecurity and developing the cybersecurity workforce.
 The discipline, workforce, and practice of cybersecurity continue to evolve rapidly, presenting challenges for those who seek to measure and understand a field that has become central to our national security.
-The CWDI is set up in several stages in order to better understand the cybersecurity workforce, including who is in the cybersecurity workforce, what those individuals do, and how they are trained.
+To better understand the cybersecurity workforce, including who is in the cybersecurity workforce, what those individuals do, and how they are trained, the CWDI has several stages:

 Each stage of the CWDI is explained in more detail below.
 As these activities progress, updates will be posted to this page.